-b.
+c.
 Roof form and detailing.

 - New structures shall provide a roof pitch no less than two and one-half (2-1/2) inches of vertical rise for each twelve (12) inches of horizontal run. - ii.
 ADUs resulting from alterations or additions to an existing structure shall provide the same roof form, material, and color as the existing structure. - iii.
-New buildings shall provide a roofing material that is consistent with the predominant roofing material throughout the neighborhood. - iv.
-Roof material and color shall be consistent throughout the entirety of the roof. - v.
+New buildings shall provide a roofing material that is the same as the predominant roofing material throughout properties within 100 feet. - iv.
+Roof material and color shall be the same throughout the entirety of the roof. - v.
 Overhanging eaves shall extend a minimum of twelve (12) inches beyond the supporting wall. - vi.
 Exceptions.
-Exceptions may be granted by the Director to the requirements listed above to accommodate a complete architectural style or alternative roof forms and detailing that complements the architectural character of the existing development. - vii.
-Roof-mounted solar installations shall meet the following: - B. Utilize nonreflective surfaces; - C. Maintain a low profile which in all cases shall be lower than the ridge line c.
+Exceptions may be granted by the Director to the requirements listed above to accommodate a complete architectural style or alternative roof forms and detailing that complements the architectural character of the existing development.

+d.
 Principal Entrance.